-Monitoring Staff
+340.01 Monitoring Staff

-The Economic and Family Services Section (EFSS)/Work First program has two positions identified as Work First Program Monitors (WFPM) whose duties include the responsibility to conduct monitoring for the Work First program.
-EFSS/Work First Program has one Work First Consultant position that is identified to complete follow-up for monitoring and state audits.
+The Economic and Family Services Section (EFSS)/Work First program has seven positions identified as Work First Program Continuous Quality Improvement Specialists (CQIS), formerly Work First Program Monitors, whose duties include the responsibility to conduct monitoring for the Work First program and complete follow-up for monitoring and state audits.
 Work First Staff Performing Subrecipient Monitoring and Related Support Activities are identified in the DSS Monitoring Plan Introduction above.

-The Work First Program Monitors have the responsibility for conducting the Work First Eligibility Compliance Monitoring for the Work First Program in the state's 100 Local County Social Service Agencies.
-The WFPM monitor their assigned counties through either an onsite monitoring or desktop monitoring.
+The Work First Program Continuous Quality Improvement Specialists have the responsibility for conducting the Work First Eligibility Compliance Monitoring for the Work First Program in the state's 100 Local County Social Service Agencies.
+The Work First CQIS monitor their assigned counties through either an onsite monitoring or desktop monitoring.
 The frequency of the monitoring process is at least once a year for large counties and every three years for medium and small size counties.
-Based on the criteria stated above, there are 37 counties that require Work First Eligibility Monitoring in the 2019 state fiscal year.
-Work First Program Monitors and County Assignments are assigned each state fiscal year.
+Based on the criteria stated above, there are 39 counties that require Work First Eligibility Monitoring in the 2023 state fiscal year.
+Work First Continuous Quality Improvement Specialists and County Assignments are assigned geographically in accordance with the Division of Social Services Regional Plan.